How to Become a Writer by Finding Your Writing Voice

-I was reading a post from Henneke on how reading improves your writing skills and realized that I had found my own writing voice through the reading of other people’s writing.
+I was reading a post from Henneke on how reading improves your writing skills and realized that finding my writing voice had come through the reading of other people’s writing.
 Allow me to share the details on this in hopes that you will find some wisdom in something I share that will guide you on your own journey as a writer and entrepreneur.

 When I came online in 2006 I realized very quickly that I would need to become a writer in order to be successful as an online entrepreneur.
 This entailed daily practice, something that was physically painful for me until I got into the habit of writing.
 But knowing what to write about brought deeper frustration than I had imagined would be possible.
 Finding your voice can be a journey of its own.